ESA-APEx/apex_documentation/interoperability/datahosting.md

     <tr>
       <td>DATA-REQ-03</td>
       <td>EO project results should be accompanied with metadata in a STAC [@stac] format, including applicable STAC extensions.</td>
-      <td>The specific STAC profiles will align with the recommendations provided by the <a href="https://eoresults.esa.int/reg-api/docs#/Implemented%20tranaction%20operations%3A/collection_items_post_request_collections__collectionId__items_post">ESA Project Results Repository (PRR)</a>.
-More details regarding which profiles to apply will be added as the project progresses.</td>
+      <td>The specific STAC profiles will align with the recommendations will align with the recommendations provided in the [Metadata Recommendations](#metadata-recommendations) section.</td>
     </tr>
   </tbody>
 </table>